regebro/hovercraft/docs/manual.rst

                          a built-in template (currently only "default").

   --css                  Specify and additional css file to be added to the
-                         presentation, with "screen,print,projection" as media.
+                         presentation, with "all" as media.

   --auto-console, -a     Pop up the presenter console automatically when
                          opening the presentation.